mathworks-ref-arch/matlab-on-azure/README.md

 ![MATLAB on AWS Reference Architecture](img/azure-matlab-diagram.png)

-Deploying this reference architecture sets up a single Azure virtual machine running Linux and MATLAB, a network interface with a public IP address to connect to the virtual machine, a network security group that controls network traffic, and a virtual network for communication between resources.
+Deploying this reference architecture sets up a single Azure virtual machine running MATLAB, a network interface with a public IP address to connect to the virtual machine, a network security group that controls network traffic, and a virtual network for communication between resources.

 A preconfigured Ubuntu 16.04 VM is provided to make deployment easy.
 The VM image contains the following software:
 * MATLAB, Simulink, Toolboxes, and support for GPUs.<p>To see a list of installed products, type `ver` at the MATLAB command prompt.</p>